mark-nicoli/Project-Euler/README.md

 project euler solutions

-This repository contains my answers to project Euler questions.
+This repository contains my answers to some project Euler questions.